These are as follows:

 The consideration given to each of these matters for Specsavers’ large UK companies is set out below.

 In the below discussion, Specsavers means the group's ultimate parent and all its subsidiaries.
-The board of each company is responsible for fulfilling the company's legal and fiduciary responsibilities.
-It is assisted by two other bodies: the Specsavers Executive Committee (SEC) which is the main decision-making body for Specsavers, the majority of whom are also board members of the group's ultimate parent; and the UK operating boards, of which there is one for each of the main services lines - optics, audiology and domiciliary.
-The latter are internal committees, not linked to any one specific company within the organisation, but are responsible for the delivery of the Specsavers strategy within the UK context.
-The SEC directs the overall strategic development of Specsavers globally; determines risk appetite and control measures; promotes professional standards, corporate responsibility and regulatory compliance; and upholds high customer service standards.
+The board of the company is responsible for fulfilling the company's legal and fiduciary responsibilities.
+It achieves this in conjunction with two other bodies: the Specsavers Executive Committee (SEC) which is the main decision-making body for Specsavers, the majority of whom are also board members of the group's ultimate parent; and the territory operating boards.
+These are all internal executive committees with powers delegated from relevant boards, not linked to any one specific company within the organisation, but are responsible for the delivery of the Specsavers strategy within the context of each territory.
+The SEC directs the overall strategic direction of Specsavers globally; determines risk appetite and control measures; promotes professional standards, corporate responsibility and regulatory compliance; and upholds high customer service standards.

 Long term decision making